yogeshjain999/representable/README.md

     #=> {"title":"Fallout","composers":["Steward Copeland","Sting"]}

-And again, this works both ways - it also parses the consumers from the document.
+And again, this works both ways - beside the title it also parses the composers from the document.

 == Nesting

 Representers can also manage compositions.
-Why not use albums that contain lists of songs?
+Why not use an album that contains a list of songs?

     class Album < OpenStruct
     end